 Do you think your students would benefit from a professional artist coming to your classroom?

-POLY ARTS FOR YOUTH 2024/25 SEASON
+POLY ARTS FOR YOUTH 2024/25 SEASON RECAP

 Mariachi Garibaldi de Jaime Cuéllar, a vibrant and acclaimed ensemble known for their spirited performances of traditional Mexican mariachi music, brought the rich cultural heritage of Mexico directly to over 1,000 students at Jiménez Elementary in Santa Maria.
 Accompanied by two folklórico dancers from Ballet Folklorico del Rio Grande, the ensemble’s in-school performance showcased the vibrant music and dance traditions of the region, offering students a unique and immersive cultural experience.